CCA-Public/digital-archives-manual/guides/triage.md

 ![hfsexplorer5](http://wiki.bitcurator.net/images/0/0a/HFSextract3.png)

 * If all goes well, you will get a message saying 'Extraction finished.'
 NOTE: It is common for HFSExplorer to run into an issue with invalid characters in file names during the export process, due to the differences in allowable file name characters between HFS and modern file systems.
 When HFSExplorer runs into files will such characters, a pop-up window will appear asking you to auto-rename or manually rename the files.
 You may select auto-rename, which will replace 'illegal' characters such as forward slashes ('/') and full spots ('.') with underscores ('_').

 <a name="reporting"></a>
 ## Reporting

 The goal of the reporting step is to gain a more thorough understanding of the content to be arranged and described, as well as to automate some of the more rote elements of description and flag potential preservation issues.

-In order to accomplish this task, the Digital Archivist runs files through a number of tools, including [Siegfried](http://www.itforarchivists.com/siegfried), [Brunnhilde](https://github.com/timothyryanwalsh/brunnhilde), [bulk_extractor](http://www.forensicswiki.org/wiki/Bulk_extractor), and some home-grown scripts, to gather information about:
+In order to accomplish this task, Processing Archivists can use the Brunnhilde GUI tool (in the "Additional Tools" folder on CCA-configured Bitcurator worksations) to gather information such as:

 1. File format types and versions
 2. Existing organizational structure